olfat123/thecityguards/README.md

 - Clone the new repo
 - Run **composer install** in the theme folder
 - Place the asset provided by UI in the public folder
-- Go to wp-content/themes/r9/app/setup.php and adjust your assets
+- Go to wp-content/themes/migaloz/app/setup.php and adjust your assets
 - Create empty database in phpmyadmin
 - Open the project in the browser localhost to start wordpress installer
-- Make the table prefix **wp_r9** followed by today date, example: today is 16 Dec, Prefix: **wp_r91612_**
+- Make the table prefix **wp_migaloz** followed by today date, example: today is 16 Dec, Prefix: **wp_migaloz1612_**
-- Make the admin username: r9_admin and use the strong generated password
+- Make the admin username: migaloz_admin and use the strong generated password
 - Activate Road9 Media Theme
 - Activate needed plugins
 - Go to Settings -> Permalinks and select post-name option